5l1v3r1/deep_home_security/README.md

 ## What is this system for?
 This system puts face recognition and IP camera together, thus enabling the surveilence of your place.
-Personally, I've wondered what happens in my room when I go out.
+Personally, I've wondered what happens in my room when I go out, and that was the direct motivation of this project.

+## Installation
+First, you need Python 3 to run this system.
+I strongly recommend you to make a virtual environment for this system.

+For now, there are a number of hard coded values in codes.
+To run the system, you should;
+* In `watch.py` and `take_pics.py`, fix `vsrc` value.
+Details are explained in **Ip Camera** section.
+* In `watch.py`, fix `encodings/seungpyo.encodings` to the path where you store your face encodings.
+It is highly recommended to store the encodings in  `encodings/` directory.

 ## IP Camera
 I used dahua's IP camera, and its model name is `DH-SD29204T-GN`.